r3e-network/neo-indexer/docs/ARCHITECTURE-neo-indexer-v2.md

 On mainnet you should run pruning on a schedule (for example weekly) using a Supabase scheduled SQL job.
 Choose `retention_blocks` based on your storage budget.
+These functions are admin-only; execute them as `postgres` or with the service role key via the Supabase SQL editor/cron.
+They are not exposed to anon/authenticated users.

 ### 6.3 Automatic Partition Rotation